creative-area/jquery.datagrid/README.md

 #### Source plugin "data"

-`"data"` plugin is used for static data.
+`"data"` plugin is used for local data.
 You can change sorter and filter functions by your own with `sorter` and `filter` options.
 If `data` option is filled, it will be used instead of datagrid `data` option.
+All options are optional.

 ```javascript
 $( selector ).datagrid({